A look at what we do

-- Family Support Partnership—Offers home visits and helps operate six support centers in vulnerable communities.
+- Family Support Partnership—Offers 6 support centers in vulnerable communities.
+Home visits are available.
 We also promote mental health for men and boys of color.

-- Maternal and Child Health—Supports pregnant women, first-time mothers, families of children with special needs or other risk factors.
+- Maternal and Child Health—Supports pregnant women, first-time moms, and families of children with special needs and risk factors.

-- Oral Health—Helps improve community oral health.
-We also work with Pierce County Schools and help children get access to dental care.
+- Oral Health—Helps improve oral health in the community.
+We work with Pierce County schools and help get kids access to dental care.

-- Youth Prevention Initiative—Works with community groups to prevent youth alcohol, tobacco, and marijuana use.
+- Youth Prevention Initiative—Works with community groups to prevent alcohol, tobacco, and marijuana use among youth.